 4.3 Notable Python Packages for HST

 Many of the software tools that are useful for analyzing HST data may be found in the Astropy library of Python modules.
 Additionally, some other Python modules are in Astropy-affiliated packages or are released directly by STScI.
-All of these packages are located within the AstroConda channel.
-For more information on AstroConda, see Section 4.2.
+All of these packages are can be found in the stenv environment.
+For more information on stenv, see Section 4.2.

 The following subsections list some Python tools that may be of interest to users.
 This is not an exhaustive list, but one that provides some of the most commonly used and recommended tools in topics of interest to HST users.